stephentyrone/swift-evolution/proposals/0000-integer-division.md

   x % 2 == 1
 }
 ~~~~
-If you followed the isEven / isOdd threads on Swift-Evolution, you already know this, but
+If you followed the "Even and Odd Integers" thread on Swift-Evolution, you already know this,
-this implementation has a bug!
-Consider what happens when `x == -1`: because Swift uses
+but this implementation has a bug!
+Consider what happens when `x == -1`: because Swift
-truncating division, `-1/2 = 0` and `-1%2 = -1`, so the test returns `false`.
-Using flooring
+uses truncating division, `-1/2 = 0` and `-1%2 = -1`, so the test returns `false`.
+If we used
-division instead fixes this problem, because the remainder will always be in the set {0, 1}--0
+flooring division instead, we would not have this problem, because the remainder will always
-if the number is even, and 1 if it is odd.
+be in the set {0, 1}--0 if the number is even, and 1 if it is odd.

 Division that rounds up is another common use case, especially when working with sizes.
 How many `UInt` words are required to store a `n`-bit integer?
 In the standard lib, this appears